-Imvotamab (IGM-2323) is an IgM-based CD20 x CD3 bispecific antibody T cell engager for the treatment of B cell non-Hodgkin’s lymphoma (NHL).
-We believe that imvotamab, with its 10 binding units for CD20, may successfully bind to CD20 expressing cancer cells with more power (avidity) compared to an IgG bispecific antibody with only one binding unit for CD20.
+Imvotamab is a bispecific T cell engaging IgM antibody targeting CD20 and CD3 proteins.
+We believe that imvotamab, with its 10 binding units for CD20, may successfully bind to CD20 expressing B cells with more power (avidity) compared to an IgG bispecific antibody with only one or two binding units for CD20.